Miss Helen Herns Moon Light Lounge,1968

 Besides Muddy, he has performed and/or recorded with T-Bone Walker, Eric Clapton, Otis Spann, John Lee Hooker, Buddy Guy, Levon Helm, Keith Richards, Johnny Young, Johnny Copeland, Big Joe Turner, Louisiana Red, Big Mama Thornton, Victoria Spivey, and many others.

-Paul is also featured playing harmonica, guitar, and singing on Hubert Sumlin's Grammy Nominated Album, "About Them Shoes."
+Paul was also featured playing harmonica, guitar, and singing on Hubert Sumlin's Grammy Nominated Album, "About Them Shoes."

 Paul has won two Handy Blues Music Awards and has 9 Blues Music Award nominations